arcomage/arcomage-hd/README.md

 ## Multiplayer Mode

 *(Multiplayer Mode is experimental🧪 and may be unstable.
-Also note that currently it can't connect two users who are both behind symetric NAT)*
+Also note that currently it can't connect two users who are both behind symmetric NAT ([test if you're behind symmetric NAT](https://tomchen.github.io/symmetric-nat-test/)))*

 ### How To Use the Multiplayer Mode